jzyinq/gojira/README.md

 ## Todo list

+- [ ] call for worklogs for whole week instead of day
+- [ ] show by colors if worklog is incomplete/full/overhours for date
 - [ ] tests
 - [ ] gojira worklog delete option
 - [ ] ticket status change prompt after logging time